ralexander-phi/marp-to-pages/README.md

 Treat your presentation the same way you treat code.

-Use git to track changes.
-Pull requests to collaborate.
-Deploy to a webpage automatically.
+* Use git to track changes.
+* Pull requests to collaborate.
+* Deploy to a automatically.

-See a bug?
-Open an issue or pull request!
+* See a problem?
+Open an issue!

 ## Setup